 Perhaps your body holds a painful memory from early childhood that causes you to react in a negative way.
 You want to change your behavior or emotions, but you cannot recall where your issues started, yet you suspect there is something from your past.
 Even with this type of unknown past, memory reconsolidation can help.

 Memory reconsolidation can work for those with complex PTSD and heightened responses where one may assume healing is not possible.
 Yet healing is possible.
-Complex PTSD is often caused by one or more events from early childhood, resulting in severe childhood stress, and often results from primary caregivers who themselves have their own difficult past.
+Complex PTSD, or developmental trauma, is caused by ongoing, highly stressful events from early childhood, contributing to severe childhood stress.Traumatized adults are often raised by caregivers who themselves have their own difficult past.
 You may not remember these memories because it has been helpful for your brain to disassociate from the pain.

 Through the process of therapy, more of the memories can start coming back and new pathways can be established.